Monyoudomsos168/Monyoudomsos168/README.md

 # Hi, I'm Chenda Monyoudom

 A senior backend developer from Cambodia, based in Phnom Penh.
-I regulary write articles on Obsidian.
+I regularly write articles on Obsidian.

 ## About Me